percona/everest-doc/README.md

 Everest

-This repo holds the source files for the official [PMM technical documentation].
+This repo holds the source files for the official [Everest technical documentation].

 To contribute to that documentation, you can: